-- Lab tests – rule out infection as a cause of breathing problems
+- Lab tests -- help to rule out infection as a cause of breathing problems

 Infants will be given warm, moist oxygen.
 However, this treatment needs to be monitored carefully to avoid side effects from too much oxygen.

-- High levels of carbon dioxide in the arteries
+- High level of carbon dioxide in the blood

 - Low blood pH (acidity)